Immune globulin (Intramuscular route, intravenous route, subcutaneous route)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Protect the Hizentra® product from direct light.
+Store the Hizentra® product at room temperature, away from heat and moisture, for up to 30 months.
+Keep from freezing.
+Protect the product from direct light.
 Keep the medicine in the original package until you are ready to use it.

-Store the Vivaglobin® product in the refrigerator, but do not freeze the medicine.
+Store the Gamunex®-C and Vivaglobin® products in the refrigerator, but do not freeze the medicine.
 Store it in the original container.

 Precautions While Using This Medicine:

 This medicine may cause a serious type of allergic reaction, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you or your child have a rash, itching, hives, chest pain, dizziness or lightheadedness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving this medicine.
+Tell your doctor right away if you have a rash, itching, hives, chest pain, dizziness or lightheadedness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving this medicine.
 Certain people, including those with IgA (an immunoglobulin) deficiency and antibodies against IgA and a history of hypersensitivity to human immunoglobulin products should not use this medicine.

-Check with your doctor right away if you or your child start to have a stiff neck, drowsiness, fever, severe headache, nausea or vomiting, painful eye movements, or eye sensitivity to light.
+Check with your doctor right away if you start to have a stiff neck, drowsiness, fever, severe headache, nausea or vomiting, painful eye movements, or eye sensitivity to light.
 These could be symptoms of a serious condition called aseptic meningitis syndrome (AMS).

-Check with your doctor right away if you or your child start having chest pain; difficult, fast, or noisy breathing, sometimes with wheezing; blue lips and fingernails; fever; pale skin; increased sweating; coughing that sometimes produces a pink frothy sputum; shortness of breath; or swelling of the legs and ankles, after receiving this medicine.
+Check with your doctor right away if you start having chest pain, difficult, fast, or noisy breathing, sometimes with wheezing, blue lips and fingernails, fever, pale skin, increased sweating, coughing that sometimes produces a pink frothy sputum, shortness of breath, or swelling of the legs and ankles after receiving this medicine.
 These may be symptoms of a serious lung problem.

-This medicine may cause blood clots, especially in patients with a history of blood clotting problems, heart disease, or atherosclerosis (hardening of the arteries), and those who stay in bed for a long time because of surgery or illness.
-Check with your doctor right away if you or your child suddenly have chest pain, shortness of breath, a severe headache, leg pain, or problems with vision, speech, or walking. .
+This medicine may cause blood clots.
+This is more likely to occur if you have a history of blood clotting problems, heart disease, or atherosclerosis (hardening of the arteries), or if you are obese, take medicines containing estrogen, or must stay in bed for a long time because of surgery or illness.
+Check with your doctor right away if you suddenly have chest pain, shortness of breath, a severe headache, leg pain, or problems with vision, speech, or walking. .

-Check with your doctor right away if you or your child start having red or dark brown urine; lower back or side pain; a sudden weight gain; a swollen face, arms, or legs; decreased urine output; or any problems with urination after you receive this medicine.
+Check with your doctor right away if you start having red or dark brown urine, lower back or side pain, a sudden weight gain, a swollen face, arms, or legs, decreased urine output, or any problems with urination after you receive this medicine.
 These may be symptoms of a serious kidney problem.